The time you won your town the race

 I hold on because I can’t let go of Hank Gathers.

-And suddenly before you knew it, like that comet – Hank was gone.
+Suddenly before you knew it, like that comet – Hank was gone.

-Named for his boyhood hero Hank Aaron, (hence the number 44), Gathers was a player that could turn teammates into spectators as he was the fuel in Loyala Marymount’s rocket floor attack.
+Named for his boyhood hero Hank Aaron, (hence the number 44), Gathers was a player who could turn teammates into spectators as he was the fuel in Loyala Marymount’s rocket floor attack.
 In 1989, Gathers had the entire nation watching as he became the second player in the modern NCAA to lead the nation in scoring and rebounding in the same season.